willyrv/nssc-scenario-specification/README.md

 # Time
 ```

-followed by a line with a floating point value.
+followed by a line with a numeric value.
 Then there is a white line followed by the line:

 ```
 # Deme sizes
 ```

-The next line is a vector of floats, each separated by a single space.
+The next line is a vector of numeric values separated by a single space.
 The next line is:

 ```
 # Migration matrix
 ```

-followed by some lines of vectors of floats.
+followed by some lines of vectors of numeric values.

 The block ends with a white line.